 Being indoors is so last season.
 When the summer weather arrives, it’s time to head outside with some cold ones (salads and beers) and plates you can’t destroy—we like bamboo or enamel.
 Toss a frisbee into the mix and let the good times roll.

-Kick off your picnic with some sunny Flyer invites you can send via SMS, email, or Whatsapp.
+Kick off your picnic with some sunny Flyer invites you can send via text message, email, or Whatsapp.
 An al fresco feast awaits, now let’s get to planning:

 SERVE: Some people like to keep it casual with a blanket on the grass, but feel free to bring a table and a linen tablecloth for a touch of simple decadence.
 Play it cool with a menu that doesn’t require a morning in the kitchen.
 Summer fruit, cheese, and antipasti are our go-to picnic provisions that pack maximum flavor with minimal preparation.